 Director, Iowa State University Veterinary Diagnostic Laboratory

-Rodger is the Principal Investigator of a highly collaborative USDA sponsored US Swine Health Improvement Plan pilot project endeavor.
+Rodger is the Principal Investigator of this highly collaborative USDA sponsored US Swine Health Improvement Plan development endeavor.

 Prior to coming to the ISU VDL in 2009, Dr. Main served as the Director of Production Systems for Smithfield’s Hog Production Operations located throughout the Midwest and Western US, where he had worked since graduating veterinary school in 1996.